SLURM Cluster Manager

 Active Job Management

-- Real-time Monitoring: View all active jobs at a glance (Running, Pending, Held).
+- Real-time Monitoring: View all active jobs at a glance (Running, Pending, Completing, and other active states).

 - Time Awareness: Smart progress bars show elapsed vs. requested wall time.